 Over To You

 Did any other movies inspire you as a woman entrepreneur or startup founder?
 Or have any more insights regarding the movies in the above list?
-You are welcome to share your thoughts in the comments below.
+You are welcome to share your thoughts in the comments below and also your favorite women movie of all time.